geohot/minikeyvalue/README.md

 Fed up with the complexity of distributed filesystems?

-minikeyvalue is a ~200 line (not including tests!) distributed key value store.
+minikeyvalue is a ~200 line (not including tests!) distributed key value store, with support for replication.
 Optimized for values between 1MB and 1GB.
 Inspired by SeaweedFS, but simple.
 Should scale to billions of files and petabytes of data.

-Now with support for 3x replication.
-Just like the cloud!
+A key part of minikeyvalue's simplicity is using stock nginx as the volume server.

 Even if this code is crap, the on disk format is super simple!
 We rely on a filesystem for blob storage and a LevelDB for indexing.
 The index can be reconstructed with rebuild.
 Volumes can be added or removed with rebalance.